Solon, OH

 Tooth-Friendly Foods

-• Dairy Products (Milk, Cheese, Yogurt) – Strengthens teeth with calcium and phosphorus.
+• Dairy Products (Milk, Cheese, Yogurt): Rich in calcium and phosphorus to strengthen enamel.

-• Crunchy Fruits & Vegetables (Apples, Carrots, Celery) – Help clean teeth naturally and stimulate saliva production.
+• Crunchy Fruits & Vegetables (Carrots, Apples, Celery): Naturally clean teeth and promote saliva production.

 Foods to Avoid

-• Sugary Snacks & Candies – High sugar content increases plaque buildup and cavity risk.
+• Sugary Snacks & Candies: Increase plaque buildup and cavity risk.

 Making Oral Hygiene Fun for Kids